 I began to wonder what it might have felt like to be a woman writer in this bastion of male literary giants.
 True, Margaret Fuller and Louisa May Alcott also left their mark here, but what if you wrote adventure novels and dime store romances for the city’s legion of everyday working women?
 Would that put you at odds with the snobbish elite of this highly literary town?
 And would that be a painful challenge?

 The character of my protagonist Victoria Swann began to emerge.
-Set in Gilded Age Boston on the cusp of the twentieth century, my novel The Book Lovers, (Regal House, 2023), tells the story of a highly successful woman author of popular novels who becomes a champion of women’s rights as she takes on the literary establishment and finds her true voice, both on and off the page.
+Set in Gilded Age Boston on the cusp of the twentieth century, my novel The Literary Undoing of Victoria Swann, (Regal House, 2023), tells the story of a highly successful woman author of popular novels who becomes a champion of women’s rights as she takes on the literary establishment and finds her true voice, both on and off the page.

 The saga of a woman who uses the act of writing to meet life’s challenges resonates with my own experience.
 Right out of graduate school at Sarah Lawrence in 1987, I landed a prominent literary agent.
 She tried to sell my first novel but without success.
 Faced with this early disappointment, I went on and wrote another novel, then another, another, and another.
 Over the years, I’ve had three agents and many near misses.
 But I’ve persisted and the novels I’ve written have improved, I believe, because practice really does make a difference.